Handling Department Accounts Receivable

 An open invoice with partial payment will display entries in Payments and a remaining Invoice Balance.
 Note that you cannot view entries to cash accounts in this report.

 Invoices processed by the Controller’s Office that remain uncollected six months past the invoice billing date will be written-off and charged to the respective department (credit to accounts receivable and debit to expense).
 In the MyReports Department Accounts Receivable Report, you will see the write-off entry in the Adjustments column and a zero Invoice Balance.
+If payment is received after the chargeback, Department AR will reinvoice for payment application.
+The new invoice will reverse the Bad Debt Expense Account entry from Account 52900 and will contain the original invoice number in the Internal Reference column for easier reconciliation.

 Steps for UCSF Departments